-So far, there are an estimated 60,000 people who are living with long Covid in the UK.
-These people—known as “long haulers”—caught Covid-19 and have been left with unusual symptoms that last for three months or more.
+In October 2020, there were an estimated 60,000 people living with long Covid in the UK.
+These people—known as “long haulers”—caught Covid-19 and were left with unusual symptoms that lasted for three months or more.
 Breathlessness, fatigue and “brain fog” are among the medical issues that those with long Covid live daily, with a devastating impact on their health, social lives and careers.

 Kate Hebden-Brittain is one of these people.
 When she developed Covid-19 symptoms in March she wasn’t overly concerned.
 “I thought I was just under the weather,” she said.
 “I just felt a bit run-down.”
 Weeks later, other symptoms had developed.
 “I had terrible palpitations.
 In the morning, I had terrible vertigo.
 The whole room was going around and around, I felt really nauseous.
 And I could hardly get out of bed.
 It took me about four hours in the morning to just try and get up, slowly have a shower, force myself to eat.”

 “If it takes me four hours to get out of bed, how can I work?”

 In normal circumstances, Hebden-Brittain works as a freelance documentary producer.
 An average day might involve setting up shoots, meeting directors and contributors, finding locations and filming onsite for hours on end.
 The workload can be heavy, and days can be long.
 “It is an intense pace,” she said.
 “I absolutely love it.
 I’ve been doing it for 17 years now.”But her debilitating symptoms left her facing difficult questions about her professional future.
 She remembers wondering, “If it takes me four hours just to get out of the bed, how on earth can I work?”